dapr/blog/daprblog/content/posts/2023/dapr-kratix/index.md

 # Sum up

 In this short blog post, we have enabled the platform team(s) to define an Environment Promise that application teams can request on demand.
-We have used two existing Kratix Promises to compose a higher-level Promise that our simple Environment resource can expose.
+We have used two existing Kratix Promises to compose a higher-level Promise that our basic Environment resource can expose.
 While Kratix uses Kubernetes CRDs to create these resources, how all this is glued together is left to a Pipeline that is implemented as a container, where platform teams can use any tool that they need to wire things up together.

 By having more and more Kratix Promises in their [Marketplace](https://kratix.io/marketplace), Platform teams can easily create a platform that exposes popular tooling and then create their custom Promises for their domain-specific components and configurations.